atelierbram/kaldi-sculpin-netlify-template/source/_posts/2017-01-04-brewing-chemex.md

   - guide
   - chemex
   - brewing
-title: A beginners’ guide to brewing with Bremex
+title: A beginners’ guide to brewing with Chemex
 use:
   - posts
 ---